aengl/cocoon-demo/README.md

 Though tasks are defined declaratively using [YAML](https://yaml.org), Cocoon comes with a feature-rich, browser-based editor that lets users build complex automation workflows using direct manipulation.

-Our design goals for Cocoon are:
+Design goals for Cocoon are:

-- **Interactive**: We aim at making exploring and working with large datasets a fun experience, through rich visualisations and instant feedback.
+- **Interactive**: Exploring and working with large datasets should be a fun experience, through rich visualisations and instant feedback.
 - **Extensible**: Cocoon leverages the [npm](https://npmjs.com) ecosystem for creating and importing task nodes and visualisations.
-- **Modern**: Using [TypeScript](https://www.typescriptlang.org) and [React](https://reactjs.org) means that most web developers will be right at home when extending Cocoon's functionality.
+- **Modern**: Using JS/[TypeScript](https://www.typescriptlang.org) and [React](https://reactjs.org) means that most web developers will be right at home when extending Cocoon's functionality.
 - **Fast**: Cocoon's editor uses a dedicated [Node.js](https://nodejs.org) instance for processing (that can even be run remotely), to ensure that the UI is always responsive.

 ## Features